mgmarlowe/FreeTime/README.md

     - Based on if and if...else statements.

 18. Get formatting correct on how to display items in each solution file.

     - How do I switch solution files based on user input??
+Edit: Figured this one out!
     - Consolidate into one file, add key of "time: {timeValue}", and filter list?
 Then map results?
 Could work...
+Edit: Did this!

+19. Add button to allow user-made time solutions